The best phone for video recording and vlogging in 2025

 No microSD slot

-The camera system, while largely similar to the S23 Ultra, includes notable improvements in image processing.
+The camera system, while largely similar to its predecessor, the S23 Ultra, includes notable improvements in image processing.
 The main camera captures natural and less vibrant images compared to its predecessor, which some might prefer.
 The new 5x zoom lens offers better versatility, though it makes the 3x zoom lens feel somewhat redundant.
 Additionally, the camera can shoot in high-resolution modes up to 200MP, though these are not always necessary for casual photography.

-Performance-wise, the S24 Ultra is powered by the Snapdragon 8 Gen 3 chipset, which ensures smooth multitasking and gaming experiences.
-The battery life is solid, with efficient power management that extends usage, though heavy users might still need a mid-day top-up.
+The S24 Ultra is powered by the Snapdragon 8 Gen 3 chipset, which ensures smooth multitasking and gaming experiences.
+Battery life is solid, with efficient power management that extends usage, though heavy users might still need a mid-day top-up.
+And its display offers excellent brightness, color accuracy, and a dynamic refresh rate, making it ideal for various lighting conditions.

 Read our full Samsung Galaxy S24 Ultra review for more details